gitlabhq/gitlab-runner/docs/executors/kubernetes/index.md

 ```

 With user namespaces, you cannot use the default path for the build directory (`builds_dir`),
-the build logs (`logs_base_dir`), or the build scripts (`scripts_base_dir`).
+build logs (`logs_base_dir`), or build scripts (`scripts_base_dir`).
-Otherwise, even the container's root user does not have permission to mount volumes
+Even the container's root user does not have the permission to mount volumes.
-or create directories in the root of the container's file system.
+They also cannot create directories in the root of the container's file system.

 Instead, you can [change the base directory for build logs and scripts](#change-the-base-directory-for-build-logs-and-scripts).
 You can also change the build directory by setting `[[runners]].builds_dir`.